KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 The key takeaway to understand is that the entrypoints to Antara's CryptoConditions technology is broken down into a few functions and tables.
 Once the developer grasps the nature of working with these entrypoints, building Antara modules becomes a simple exercise in the common aspects of software development.

-Komodo provides SDK functions, tutorials, and best practices to simplify the learning curve and development process.
+Komodo already offers many SDK functions, tutorials, and best practices to simplify the learning curve and development process, and we continue to develop more of these sources of assistance.

 Before the developer can begin creating new Antara modules, there are several key concepts to understand.
 Looking to the Bitcoin protocol basics, we first refresh our understanding of a utxo.